core-laboratories/payto/README.md

   "postForm": false, // If true, allows Pass generation via HTML form submission from any origin "api": { // API access configuration for programmatic Pass generation
-    "allowed": false, // Set to `true` to enable API access "secret": "your-api-secret-here" // Your API secret key used to generate bearer tokens (HMAC-SHA256) }
+    "allowed": false, // Set to `true` to enable API access "secret": "your-api-secret-here" // Your API secret key encoded with base64 used to generate bearer tokens (HMAC-SHA256) }
 }
 ```

 #### Authority Object Fields

 - **`id`** (required): The unique authority ID of the Pass.
-Must be a valid ORIC (Organization Registry Identification Code) in lowercase, no spaces.
+Must be a valid ID in lowercase, no spaces.
   - Example: `"pingchb2"`

 - **`name`** (required): The organization name displayed on the Pass.
 If set, it overrides the user's custom organization name.